AlbertoGSZ/IT-Example-Project/documentation/entities/Entity documentation.md

 - Name: String.
 - Surname: String.
-- BirthDate: Object Date ().
+- BirthDate: Instant.
 Requirement date before the present day (have to consider the limits).
 - Adress: String.
 - Nationality: ENUM.
 - Sex: ENUM.
 - ID: Integer.
 Non-repeatable random generation.
 - Alias: String.
-- FelonyRecordsDigital: ¨CaseReport¨ objects list.
+- FelonyRecordsDigital: CaseReport list.
 - Rank: Integer.
-- Chief: "Person" object.
+- Chief: Person.
-- Subordinates: "Person" objects list.
+- Subordinates: Person list.

 Because of logic reasons, I only wanted to designate the presence of a crime as necessary to create a Person object since in many cases not few data will be missing, but we will only have a crime that has drawn attention and the need to create a criminal record, without achieving to know even the sex of the criminal.